SebastianMunozP/opencv/README.md

 Use the `calibrate_camera` command via `do_command` to compute camera intrinsics:

-See `src/scripts/camera_calibration_script.py` for the Python script to do so..
+See `src/scripts/camera_calibration_script.py` for the Python script to do so.

 **Parameters:**
 - `images` (required): List of base64 encoded image strings containing chessboard patterns